JujuAdams/SparkleStore/docs/2.0/Functions-Delete.md

 ?> On console platforms, GameMaker does not allow you to directly delete a file.
 Instead, SparkleStore will save a very small empty file.
 SparkleStore's load functions will then treat this empty file as missing entirely.

 !> The filename you provide must be a simple filename and not a path that includes directory changes.
 If you would like to delete a file from a particular directory within the file system sandbox, please use `SparkleSetGroupName()`.
-Deleting files outside the sandbox is not supported
+Deleting files outside the sandbox is not supported.

 The callback for this function will be executed with two parameters: